ontola/linked-delta/README.md

 ## Base vocabulary

-Currently three different graph name IRI's have been (not yet fully) defined as to how the triple data in that quad should be processed:
+Currently four different graph name IRI's have been (not yet fully) defined as to how the triple data in that quad should be processed.
+You're free to extend and define other delta definitions.

+_Cursive text is non-normative._

 ### ld:add

 Graph IRI: http://purl.org/linked-delta/add

+_Adds the triple to the store._

 The underlying triple SHOULD be added to the store.
 If the full [s,p,o] combination is already present, it SHOULD be omitted.
 If a triple with the same [s,p] combination is present, but has a different object, the triple SHOULD be added to the store in addition to the present statements.

 ### ld:remove

 Graph IRI: http://purl.org/linked-delta/remove

+_Removes all triples with the subject, predicate combination._

 All triples that match the same [s,p] combination as the underlying triple SHOULD be removed from the store.
 The underlying triple should match as well if it was added beforehand.